 Levels 3: Belonging (defined as a growth need, arising in response to aspirations)

 Essentially these activities build connection and as a result for those not in immediate crisis, the need for belonging has been steadily rising as the pandemic has dragged on.
-Following easing of the first stage three restrictions, the more formal groups (such as the Men's Shed) moved quickly and effectively to resume operations and where necessary, continue to focus on their future direction.
-More informal groups moved slower, but as confidence builds and risk decreases we will see these activities resume OR adapt.
-In some ways, if these informal groups are able to adapt while risk levels still remain uncertain, then the resilience of these groups will be enhanced.
-As a result, this will be a focus area for our program support.
+Following easing of the first stage three restrictions, the more formal groups (such as the Men's Shed) moved quickly and effectively to resume or (in the case of Attitude, commence) operations and where necessary, continue to focus on their future direction.
+More informal groups moved slower, but as their confidence built and risk could be managed we saw activities resume OR adapt.
+Strengthening connections across our town is vital to rebuild resilience and capacity in Clunes.

 Levels 4 - 5: Esteem and Self-Actualisation

 Typically we've sought to address these levels through major events or mass gatherings.
 This hasn't been as easy since the pandemic began, although we have managed to successfully adapt major events such as Christmas in Clunes to work in a living with COVID world.
 Doing this collaboratively with other groups in towns will